useblocks/bazel-drives-sphinx/README.rst

 - Sphinx is used to generate the documentation from the collected RST files
 - Sphinx-Needs is used and works in the setup with cross-project traceability.
-- Bazel decides which single RSTs or groups of RSTs to build across multiple projects
+- Bazel decides which single RSTs or groups of RSTs to build across multiple projects (feature flags become possible).
 - Bazel ``build`` targets are used for isolation (instead of ``run`` targets)
-- Cross-project need imports are automatically generated as ``.. needimport::`` directives in separate files.
 - Cross-project needs.json passed using Bazel rules, not via remote URLs, so everything can be built by Bazel locally.
 - Cross-project dependencies using needs.json are managed by Bazel.
 Multi-step integration projects become possible.
+  Need imports are automatically generated as ``.. needimport::`` directives in separate files.
 - Bazel caches cross-project needs.json files.
 - The original Sphinx structure is preserved: project root ``index.rst`` files use ``*/docs/index`` glob patterns to auto-include generated needimport directives from the ``needimports/docs/`` subdirectory.
-- The collected RST files maintain their original structure without generated ``.. toctree::`` directives.
+  No modifications of user provided ``.. toctree::`` directives.
 - Sphinx will run the build and safely complain if there are missing files or references.
-- Auto-generate per-project Bazel goal for the ``html`` and ``needs`` builders.
 - The new schema validation feature of Sphinx-Needs is used to ensure that the documentation schema is valid.
-- Dedicated per-project Bazel goal for a fast schema validation with Sphinx-Needs based on the new ``schema`` builder.
+- Auto-generate per-project Bazel goals for the ``html``, ``needs`` and ``schema`` builders.
 - The original file structure of RSTs is kept, so that the docname variable is not affected.
   This is helpful when needs schema validation is done based on the contained folder structure.